-Applicants may request a maximum of \$350,000 in total costs per year for up to 3 years for research.
-Exceptions to these limits may be requested if extremely well justified (see section 9.2.11).
+Applicants may request a maximum of \$250,000 in total costs per year for up to 3 years for research.
+Exceptions to these limits may be requested if extremely well justified (see section 9.2.10).
 Funds may be used for salary and fringe benefits, research supplies, equipment, subject participation costs, and travel to scientific/technical meetings or collaborating institutions.
 Requests for funds to support construction and/or renovation will not be approved under this funding mechanism.
-State law limits the amount of award funding that may be spent on indirect costs to no more than 5% of the total award amount.
+State law limits the amount of indirect costs to no more than 5% of the total award amount.